SR-22 Without a Car in California

 Carrier differences can be substantial.
 Some companies specialize in high-risk drivers and offer more competitive rates for SR-22 filings, while standard insurers may charge additional surcharges for accepting the SR-22 requirement.
 Comparing at least three quotes is one of the most effective ways to find a lower premium.
 Credit history may also play a role in some states, although California limits how insurers can use credit to set auto insurance prices.

 Other factors that affect cost include gaps in your insurance coverage history, your ZIP code within California, and whether you pay the annual premium in full upfront or in monthly installments.
-Paying annually often lowers the total cost because it eliminates monthly processing fees that can add $60 to $120 extra per year.
+Paying annually can reduce billing fees, but confirm every fee before you sign.

 Non-Owner vs Standard SR-22 Comparison